adammaj1/Mandelbrot-set-topology/README.md

 ![](./png/1_period_32_LastIteration.png "description")

 Here are 2 main components : period 16 pseudocardioid and period 2*16 pseudocircle.
 Note that the image differs from that computed with LastIteration method ( above).
-The components are smaller
+The components are smaller and do not touch

 ![](./png/1_107.png "description")